mem48/geocompr/main.md

 ### An introduction to simple features {#intro-sf}

-Simple features is an open standard developed and endorsed by the Open Geospatial Consortium ([OGC](http://portal.opengeospatial.org/files/?artifact_id=25355)) to represent a wide range of geographical information.
+Simple features is an open standard developed and endorsed by the Open Geospatial Consortium ([OGC](http://portal.opengeospatial.org/files/?artifact_id=25355)) to represent a wide range of geographic information.
 It is a hierarchical data model that simplifies geographic data by condensing a complex range of geographic forms into a single geometry class.
 Only 7 out of 68 possible types of simple feature are currently used in the vast majority of GIS operations (Figure \@ref(fig:sf-ogc)).
 The R package **sf** [@R-sf] fully supports all of these (including plotting methods etc.).^[